jonas-45/Food-Festival-app/README.md

 # 📖 [Capstone1] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**Capstone1** is a website for Ghana Food Festival celebrations.
+**Ghana Food Festival** is a website for Ghana Food Festival celebrations.
 This sites shows what the festival is all about, the program line-up for the festival and the guest speakers who will be attending the festival.
 Please watch a <a href = "https://www.loom.com/share/eb3cf4c259fa4f7daf19dfd66066dc7f">video description</a> of the project for more information.

 ## 🛠 Built With <a name="built-with"></a>